 How do you pick which travel insurance policy to get?

 Make sure that you read reviews.
 As I stated, I had an amazing experience with American Express and chose them because they had good reviews.
-Another company that comes highly recommended is Allianz Travel!
-They have excellent reviews, and their site is really easy to navigate.
-There are also sites that allow you to compare different companies’ policies and pricing.
+There are also tools that allow you to compare different companies’ policies and pricing.
 However, if you go this route, just be sure to do your own research on the company before settling.